Michigan Farm Bureau should continue informing consumers about the agricultural workforce and correct misconceptions about farm workforce conditions.

 We support:

-MFB efforts through the Great Lakes Ag Labor Services to assist growers in navigating the cumbersome H-2A program.
+- MFB efforts through its affiliate company, Great Lakes Ag Labor Services, to assist growers in navigating the cumbersome H-2A program.
 We encourage expansion into other viable visa worker programs.
 We support this program continuing as a “user pays” system and available to all MFB members.

-The right of farm workers to join, not join, or resign from a union by their own convictions.
+- The right of farm employees to join, not join, or resign from a union by their own convictions.

-Reestablishment of Michigan’s position as a Right to Work (Freedom to Work) state, where employees only voluntarily associate themselves with a union.
+- Reestablishing Michigan as a Right to Work state, where employees only voluntarily associate themselves with a union.

 We oppose:

-Purchasers of farm commodities enticing farm workers to join unions by paying the union dues for the workers.
+- Purchasers of farm commodities enticing farm employees to join unions by paying their union dues.

-Third party organization attempts to force organized labor negotiations between farmers and farm workers.
+- Third party organizations attempting to force organized labor negotiations between farmers and farm employees.